 iv) Indication of the most relevant PS journal for a possible special issue or special section on the workshop topic.
 Note: Do not contact any journal editors directly unless requested to do so by the Workshop committee.

 v) A budget giving a breakdown of anticipated costs and of any additional sources of financial support secured/to be sought together with a note of the source.

 The organizer of the funded workshop must submit a summary scientific report and a final financial report following the workshop.
 Guidelines for preparing these reports will be provided.

-To Submit a Preliminary Proposal, email Psychonomic Society Executive Director, Louis Shomette at lshomette AT psychonomic DOT org by the April 30, 2017 deadline.
+To Submit a Preliminary Proposal, email Psychonomic Society Executive Director, Louis Shomette by the May 1, 2017 deadline.